 Qualitative research is defined as any form of information collection that’s meant to describe, but not predict, as in the case of quantitative research.
-Often qualitative research is used to come up with a hypothesis, which is then tested using quantitative research.
+Often qualitative surveys are used to come up with a hypothesis, which are then tested using quantitative research.

 Designing a survey when you’re unaware of a group’s general attitudes, opinions, or even words they use to describe your topic is similar to walking across a street blindfolded: You know where you want to go, but it’s dangerous to start your journey without investigating the landscape first.

 Qualitative research is exploratory in nature, helping you understand detailed information about a topic or issue.
 You can then formulate a hypothesis before gathering data that will help you decide whether your hypothesis is correct or incorrect.